Feeding Hungry Families through the pantry pack program

 The Children’s Lunchbox History

-In 2009, The Children’s Lunchbox introduced a weekend food program at Mt.
-View Elementary – and since then has grown to include eight Title I elementary schools in Anchorage.
-New sites are added regularly as we work to feed every hungry child in our community.
-Our newest addition is the Alaska Native Cultural Charter School.
+New sites and programs are added regularly as we work to feed every hungry child in our community.
+Our newest addition is the school food pantry/pantry box.